spatialnetworkslab/vue-gg/docs/marks/polygon.md

 ### Positioning

-The Polygon mark can be positioned in several mutually exclusive ways: by providing both `x` and `y` props, the `points` prop or the `geometry` prop.
+The Polygon mark can be positioned in several mutually exclusive ways: by providing both `x` and `y` props, the `points` prop or the `geometry` prop. `geometry` accepts GeoJSON Polygon and MultiPolygon objects only.
+To render other geometry types, see documentation on the [Point](point.md) and [Multi-line](multi-line.md) marks.

 ## Example